-Just months ago, Ukrainian President Victor Yuschenko was heralded in Washington as the hero of Ukraine’s “Orange Revolution.”
-And, despite unsightly scars (from dioxin poisoning) that make him look more like a beastly ogre than the matinee idol he used to be, Yuschenko stood proud as a rare joint session of the U.S. Congress showered him with praise worthy of a modern-day George Washington.
+Just months ago, Ukrainian President Viktor Yushchenko was heralded in Washington as the hero of Ukraine’s “Orange Revolution.”
+And, despite unsightly scars (from dioxin poisoning) that make him look more like a beastly ogre than the matinee idol he used to be, Yushchenko stood proud.
+A rare joint session of the US Congress showered him with praise worthy of a modern-day George Washington.

 Back on the home front, however, Ukrainians had lost their revolutionary euphoria and were already becoming impatient with the lofty, but seemingly stagnant, promises of democracy.
 And, notwithstanding this national mood of anxiety and disillusionment, Yushchenko was more preoccupied with mending the alienation of affection within his political marriage than with tending to the affairs of state.

 Unfortunately, he seems to have failed in both respects.
-Because Ukraine is now mired in economic and political chaos that, for a critical mass of Ukrainians, make the corruption and oppression that prevailed under Yushchenko’s communist predecessors seem relatively benign.
-In fact, his Deputy Prime Minister Nikolai Tomenko and State Secretary Alexander Zinchenko cited as much in tendering their resignations last week.
+Because Ukraine is now mired in economic and political chaos that, for a critical mass of Ukrainians, makes the corruption and oppression that prevailed under Yushchenko’s communist predecessors seem relatively benign.
+In fact, his Deputy Prime Minister Nikolai Tomenko and State Secretary Alexander Zinchenko cited as much in tendering their resignations last week

-Alas, the glamourous and promising political marriage between President Yuschenko and his Prime Minister Yulia Timoshenko has become irretrievably broken down…
+Alas, the glamorous and promising political marriage between President Yushchenko and his Prime Minister Yulia Tymoshenko has become irretrievably broken down…

-Because in reaction to these spectacular gestures of no-confidence in his leadership, Yuschenko sacked his entire cabinet and precipitated the downfall of Ukraine’s first democratically elected government after only 8 months in power.
-But Yulia Timoshenko – the refined political wife he appointed as Prime Minister – felt betrayed by her summary dismissal and filed for an immediate dissolution of their political marriage.
+Reacting to these spectacular gestures of no-confidence in his leadership, Yushchenko sacked his entire cabinet and precipitated the downfall of Ukraine’s first democratically elected government after only 8 months in power.
+But Yulia Tymoshenko, the refined political wife he appointed as Prime Minister, felt betrayed by her summary dismissal.
+She filed for an immediate dissolution of their political marriage.

 In keeping with her appeal as the mother of this young nation, Timoshenko justified her filing in an open letter to Yuschenko by declaring that: